 Bell, Book and Candle (1958)

 Satanic Sommelier: Mix up a Manhattan!
 A cocktail made with whiskey, sweet vermouth, and bitters.
+Not a horror film.
 In the late 1950s, Gillian Holroyd (Kim Novak) is a modern-day witch living in New York City’s Greenwich Village.
 For some reason she decides to cast a love spell on Jimmy Stewart.
 Witchcraft and love-spells that go awry.
 Helped pave the way for TV series ‘Bewitched‘ (1964 – 1972) and ‘American Horror Story Season 3: Coven‘ (2013).

 Oh Man!
 Like… Wow!
-The Sixties like really unleashed the Devil upon an unsuspecting cinema-going audience, Man!
+The Sixties like really unleashed the Devil upon an unsuspecting cinema-going audience, Man!!!
 Can you dig it?

 A satanic classic!
 Featuring the exquisite Barbara Steele as a vampire witch!